hashicorp/terraform-provider-vsphere/docs/INSTALL.md

 ## Manual Installation

-The [latest release][latest-release] of the provider can be found on the GitHub repository [releases][releases].
+The latest release of the provider can be found on [`releases.hashicorp.com`][releases].
 You can download the appropriate version of the provider for your operating system using a command line shell or a browser.

 This can be useful in environments that do not allow direct access to the Internet.